 - A full de-merger is reorganization where a company is divided into two or more existing or new companies while the transferring company is dissolved, pursuant to the provisions of Article 19/3-a of Corporate Tax Law.
 This type of de-merger allows transfer of tax losses.
 By the introduction of the current Turkish Commercial Law effective from July 2012, it also became possible to implement such a de-merger from a Commercial Law perspective. - A partial de-merger (also called a "partial de-merger") is reorganization where certain assets (i.e. participation shares or real estate property that has been held for a period of more than 2 years or complete production / service facilities) of a company are contributed into a new or existing company as capital in kind on a carryover basis, pursuant to the provisions of Article 19-3-b of Corporate Tax Law.
-A reorganization of a Turkish branch of a foreign company by way of a partial de-merger has recently become possible provided that the transferee company is a tax resident.
+However, carve-out of real estate properties in a tax free way through partial demerger is not possible after 1 January 2024.
+A reorganization of a Turkish branch of a foreign company by way of a partial demerger has recently become possible provided that the transferee company is a tax resident.
 Tax implications are similar as a tax free merger, except that transfer of losses is not possible under a partial de-merger.